Popisek/GHI_convertor/README.md

-GHI convertor into HTML "websit" for Wow
+GHI convertor into HTML "website" for WOTLK